Diane Webber: Album covers and film

+During the 1960s, Adam magazine released several albums entitled Stag Party Record.
+Webber appeared on the 10th edition which was called Off Limits.

 In the 1960s and 1970s, she appeared in the movie Mermaids of Tiburon (1962), and an episode of the television series Voyage to the Bottom of the Sea entitled "The Mermaid" (1967).
 She also appeared in the film The Trial of Billy Jack (1974).

 Nudism

 In the mid to late 1960s, as a part of the counter-culture movement in the United States, Webber became involved with nudism and appeared in numerous nudist publications advocating the lifestyle, such as Naked and Together: The Wonderful Webbers by June Lange (1967).
 In 1965, she traveled to Sioux City to give evidence at the request of a District Attorney's Office in a court trial involving the sending of allegedly obscene nudist publications into the State of Iowa.
 However, when taking the witness stand, instead of proving the prosecution's case, she gave a spirited defense of the principles of the lifestyle.

 Middle-Eastern dance

 From 1969 to 1980, Webber's professional career was as a bellydancing instructor at the now defunct Everywoman's Village in Van Nuys, California.
 She occasionally performed this dance accompanied by some of her better students to the accompaniment of Middle-Eastern music in public places in and around Los Angeles.
 She founded Perfumes of Araby, one of the first Middle-Eastern dance companies in the United States.
 Webber's dancing shows were sensual but didn't pander to a male audience, with women and children often attending the performances.